Frequently Asked Questions

 What are the summer program requirements?

 Attendance of the entire kickoff training retreat is required.
 Fellows will work in our office 3 days a week (8 hours/day) plus additional events or meetings.
-Time commitment is between 25-30 hours per week.
+Time commitment is between 24-30 hours per week.
 Exceptions to the work schedule may be made rarely on a case-by-case basis.
-The exact hours are subject to change, but are likely to be Mondays 10am-6pm, Tuesdays 10am-6pm, and Thursdays 10am-6pm.
+The exact hours are subject to change, but are likely to be Mondays, Wednesdays, and Fridays from 10am-6pm.

 - First day in office: Monday, June 17, 2019

 - Last day of program: Friday, August 9, 2019